lpatino1/concertopia/README.md

 ## Future Plans

-Due to various constraints (including time, security clearances, and curriculum) we were not able to deploy all of our original plans.
-We prioritized creating an MVP that fulfills the Project 1 Acceptance Criteria.
-Given enough time and budget, our team would update the following features:
+In the future, our team would update the following features:

 - embedded music player that plays songs from the searched artist
 - linking directly to Spotify
-- ticketmaster goals
+- ticketmaster
-- keeping the page non-scrollable to match web app aesthetics.
+- keeping the page non-scrollable to match web app aesthetics